epicmaxco/vuestic-admin/src/vuestic-theme/vuestic-components/va-popover/va-popover-docs.md

 * `placement` - String (default: 'bottom') - place, where tooltip text is situated.
 * `trigger` - String (default: 'hover') - typeof event triggering the popover.
 (Possible triggers: 'hover', 'click', 'focus', 'manual').
 * `color` - String (default: 'success') - use this property to set the color of the popover.
 We can choose one color from a set of theme colors (primary, secondary, info, error, warning)
-* `autoHide` - Boolean (default: 'true') - automatically close the tooltip on mouseover.
+* `autoHide` - Boolean (default: true) - automatically close the tooltip on mouseover.

 More information - [v-tooltip docs](https://github.com/Akryum/v-tooltip)!